 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

-- Indicative assessments in this unit are as follows: (1) examination; (2) essay; and (3) presentation.
+- Indicative assessments in this unit are as follows: (1) examination; (2) essay; and (3) discussion and presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a Master of Public Policy degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - enrolment in the Master of Public Policy (Economics specialisation) (42580) and completion of ECON5516 The Economics of Public Policy or enrolment in the Master of Economics

 - Contact hours